Wal33D/Processes_N_Pipes-C/README.md

 Parent([pid]): Receives "lEARNING IS FUN!" from Child
 \`\`\`

-### Dive Into the Code
+### Dive Into the Mechanics

-Create a program that uses pipes for a process to send a string to another process, which then flips the case of each character in the message, and sends it back.
-This interaction demands two pipes: one for the message's journey from Process 1 to Process 2, and another for the altered message's return trip.
+The program employs two pipes:
+- One for transmitting the original message from Process 1 to Process 2.
+- Another for delivering the case-inverted message from Process 2 back to Process 1.

-## 💡 Contribute to the Fun
+## 💡 Contribute & Learn

-Illuminate the Processes-N-Pipes project with your insights and improvements.
-Bug discoveries, feature ideas, and code contributions are all part of the fun.
+Dive into the Processes-N-Pipes project!
+Your contributions, whether they're new features, bug fixes, or documentation improvements, are a fantastic way to deepen your understanding of IPC and contribute to the learning community.

-## 📜 Open-Source Fun
+## 📜 License

-Processes-N-Pipes is shared under the MIT License for everyone to enjoy.
+Distributed under the MIT License.
+See \`LICENSE\` for more information.

-## 🤝 Need a Laugh or a Hand?
+## 🤝 Support & Questions

-Got stuck or have questions?
-Open an issue in our GitHub tracker for support and a good chuckle.
+Encountered a challenge?
+Have a question?
+Open an issue on our GitHub issue tracker for support and guidance.

-**Embark on your IPC adventure with Processes-N-Pipes.
-Let the fun begin!**
+**Embark on your IPC learning journey with Processes-N-Pipes and enjoy the adventure of communication between processes!**